MaxHartenberger/Fachseminar-Reduced-Optimal-Control-with-PDE-Constraints/README.md

-# Fachseminar — PDE-Constrained Optimization
+# Fachseminar — Reduced Optimal Control with PDE Constraints

 This repository studies a linear-quadratic optimal control problem with an elliptic PDE on the unit square.
 Discretization is done with FEniCS (P1 FEM), meshes are generated with Gmsh, and optimization is evaluated with: